noahkupinsky/PlaylistOperations/README.md

 # Playlist Operations

-I found myself wishing there was a spotify feature that allowed me to designate a playlist as the combination of two others or similar, so I made it.
+I found myself wishing there was a spotify feature that allowed me to designate a playlist as some combination of other playlists, so I made it.

 ## Setup: